JoshuaSBrown/JH-Kubernetes-vagrant/README.md

 process but they are all compiled in a single binary for simplicity.
 The controllers include:

- o Node Controller - Responsible for noticing and responding when
+ * Node Controller - Responsible for noticing and responding when nodes crash.
-                     nodes crash.

- o Replication Controller - Responsible for maintaining the correct
-                     number of pods for every replication
-                     controller object in the system.
+ * Replication Controller - Responsible for maintaining the correct number of pods for every replication controller object in the system.

- o Endpoints Controller - Populates the Endpoints object (That is
-                     joins services and pods)
+ * Endpoints Controller - Populates the Endpoints object (That is joins services and pods)

- o Service Account & Token Controllers - Create default accounts
-                     and API access tokens for new namespaces.
+ * Service Account & Token Controllers - Create default accounts and API access tokens for new namespaces.

 kube-scheduler